 X-Men Origins: Wolverine is the fourth film based on the popular Marvel comic-book X-Men.
 The film series began with the massively successful X-Men (2000) from director Bryan Singer, which started off the enormously lucrative bandwagon of Marvel Comics screen adaptations throughout the 00s.
 Bryan Singer continued with X2 (2003), which was even better received than the first.
 Things went downhill with Brett Ratner’s X-Men: The Last Stand (2006), which almost served as the death knoll for the series, with Ratner killing off major characters in disruption of comic-book continuity, not to mention packing the film with mutant characters to a point of an absurd overkill.
 Perhaps as recognition of these problems – not to mention various of the actors wanting to opt out of the series – 20th Century Fox next announced three X-Men prequels with X-Men Origins: Wolverine here, as well as X-Men Origins: Magneto, which eventually merged into X: First Class (2011).

 Thankfully, with Wolverine, Brett Ratner is nowhere in sight.
 This time direction has been handed over to South African director Gavin Hood, a former actor in various South African shot action movies, who had a big international hit as director with Tsotsi (2005) and was then imported to the US to make Rendition (2007) and the subsequent adaptation of Orson Scott Card’s Ender’s Game (2013).
-The script comes from David Benioff, the author also of Troy (2004), Stay (2005) and The Kite Runner (2007), and Skip Woods who wrote the previous Hugh Jackman turkey Swordfish (2001), the videogame adaptation Hitman (2007), the big-screen remake of The A-Team (2010) and then as co-creator of the big hit of tv’s Game of Thrones (2011-9).
+The script comes from David Benioff, the author also of Troy (2004), Stay (2005),d The Kite Runner (2007), Gemini Man (2019) and most famously co-created the tv series Game of Thrones (2011-9)., and Skip Woods who wrote the previous Hugh Jackman turkey Swordfish (2001), the videogame adaptation Hitman (2007), the big-screen remake of The A-Team (2010) and then as co-creator of the big hit of tv’s Game of Thrones (2011-9).